 The most recent buzz in favor of sauerkraut is that the fermentation process produces lots of probiotics and prebiotics, which help ensure your digestive tract is in good working order.
 Probiotics are the friendly bacteria that ferment the cabbage and then also help you digest your food.
 Prebiotics are the nutrients the probiotics eat.
 This makes sauerkraut good for your gut in three ways, counting the fiber.

 - 2 tablespoons white wine vinegar (or apple cider vinegar)

 - 1 1/2 pounds smoked German sausage (fully cooked, sliced)

 - 1 (16-ounce) jar sauerkraut (rinsed and drained)

 Lightly coat a 2 1/2-quart casserole dish with cooking spray or oil.

 In the casserole dish, combine the bell pepper, onion, garlic, white wine vinegar, caraway seeds, brown sugar, and the sliced sausage.
 Mix gently.

-Cover the dish with foil or a lid and bake it at 350 F until the casserole is heated through and bubbly, about 35 to 40 minutes.
+Then cover the dish with foil or a lid and bake it at 350 F until the casserole is heated through and bubbly - about 35 to 40 minutes.

-Serve your sausage and sauerkraut casserole hot.
-Refrigerate any leftovers.
+Serve your sausage and sauerkraut casserole hot and enjoy!